 python bpe_sim.pyOutputs are saved as PDF figures in docs/paper/figures/:

-convergence.pdf - Allocation efficiency over timeshock.pdf - Shock response and recoveryewma_sweep.pdf - EWMA parameter sensitivitysybil.pdf - Sybil cost analysisbuffer.pdf - Buffer utilization dynamicsSimulation source is on GitHub.
+convergence.pdf - Allocation efficiency over timeshock.pdf - Shock response and recoveryewma_sweep.pdf - EWMA parameter sensitivitysybil.pdf - Stake splitting cost analysisbuffer.pdf - Buffer utilization dynamicsSimulation source is on GitHub.